nadyja/guineapig-monitor/README.md

-# Guinea pig surveillance system using Arduino and ESP8266
+# Guinea pig surveillance system

 Continuation of the work on IoT-enabling my guineapigs.